Reanimation (Linkin Park album): In popular culture

 At the 2010 Vancouver Winter Olympics, British ice dancers Sinead and John Kerr skated to "Krwlng".

 In 2011, magician Dynamo walked across the Thames River.
 This was shown during his TV show Dynamo: Magician Impossible while the song "Krwlng" played over it.

 Track listing

 iTunes

 The videos for "Pts.OF.Athrty", "Frgt/10" and "Kyur4 Th Ich" are the only videos of Reanimation to be available for purchase on iTunes.

-DVD-Audio

-Contains the complete album mixed in 5.1 surround sound, along with the music videos for "Pts.OF.Athrty", "Frgt/10", and "Kyur4 th Ich", as well as the making of "Pts.OF.Athrty" feature.
-This is only available in a DVD-Audio format.
-It plays in most DVD players and DVD-A compatible DVD players.
-This version was originally distributed to members of the Linkin Park Underground, who signed up before November 10, 2002, for free.
-It was also made into a DualDisc format which contained the CD version on one side and the DVD-Audio on the other.

-DualDisc version

-This album was included among a group of 15 DualDisc releases that were test marketed in two cities: Boston and Seattle.
-The DualDisc has the standard album on one side, and the DVD-Audio track listing on the second side.
-The DualDisc version was not reissued after the test market run.

-Demos

-There are currently four known demos from the Reanimation recording sessions – one for "1stp Klosr", only remixed by the Humble Brothers without Jonathan Davis (this was a hidden feature on the DVD Frat Party at the Pankake Festival), a demo of "Pts.OF.Athrty" remixed by Jay Gordon, an original demo version of the "Plc.4 Mie Hæd" remix by Amp Live and a "Frgt/10" demo that surfaced on a fansite called LPLive over 10 years after the release of Reanimation, featuring a different mix as well as lyrics.
-These have not been commercially released, but they have become popular online and amongst Linkin Park fans.

 Outtakes

 Remixes were also crafted by Tricky, Prince Paul, DJ Z-Trip, and Team Sleep ("My December").

-Tracks 1, 4, 8, 9, 10, 12, 15, and 16 are not on Hybrid Theory.
+Tracks 1, 4, 9, 10, 12, 15, and 16 do not contain elements of a song on the standard edition of Hybrid Theory.
 Tracks 9 and 15 are remixes of Hybrid Theory B-sides, while the rest were created specifically for Reanimation.